A 2Cat-inspired model structure for double categories: Abstract

 \section{Abstract}

 We construct a model structure on the category $\mathrm{DblCat}$ of double categories and double functors.
-Unlike previous model structures for double categories, it recovers the homotopy theory of 2-categories through the horizontal embedding functor $\mathbb{H}\colon2\mathrm{Cat}\to\mathrm{DblCat}$, which is both left and right Quillen, and homotopically fully faithful.
+Unlike previous model structures for double categories, it recovers the homotopy theory of 2-categories through the horizontal embedding $\mathbb{H}\colon2\mathrm{Cat}\to\mathrm{DblCat}$, which is both left and right Quillen, and homotopically fully faithful.
 Furthermore, we show that Lack's model structure on $2\mathrm{Cat}$ is both left- and right-induced along $\mathbb{H}$ from our model structure on $\mathrm{DblCat}$.
-In addition, we obtain a $2\mathrm{Cat}$-enrichment of our model structure on $\mathrm{DblCat}$, by using a variant of the Gray tensor product.
+In addition, we obtain a $2\mathrm{Cat}$-enrichment of our model structure on~$\mathrm{DblCat}$, by using a variant of the Gray tensor product.

-Under certain conditions, we prove a version of the Whitehead theorem, characterizing our weak equivalences as the double functors which admit an inverse pseudo double functor up to horizontal pseudo natural equivalence.
-This retrieves the Whitehead theorem for 2-categories as a special case.
+Under certain conditions, we prove a Whitehead theorem, characterizing our weak equivalences as the double functors which admit an inverse pseudo double functor up to horizontal pseudo natural equivalence.
+This retrieves the Whitehead theorem for 2-categories.

-Analogous statements hold for the category $\mathrm{wkDblCat}_s$ of weak double categories and strict double functors, whose homotopy theory recovers that of bicategories through the horizontal embedding.
+Analogous statements hold for the category $\mathrm{wkDblCat}_s$ of weak double categories and strict double functors, whose homotopy theory recovers that of bicategories.
 Moreover, we show that the full embedding $\mathrm{DblCat}\to\mathrm{wkDblCat}_s$ is a Quillen equivalence.